SymfonyCasts/solid/sfcasts/staging-environments.md

 for the `some_feature` deploy and another for the `master` deploy.
 We don't *really* want or care about that second one... but it's fine.
-What we *do* care about is that *now*, every time we deploy to a non-production server, we get a new build.
+What we *do* care about is that *now*, every time we deploy to a non-production server, we get a new build here.

-If you use GitHub or Gitlab, you can take this one step further with two steps.
+If you use GitHub or Gitlab, you can take this one step further by doing 2 things.
 First, SymfonyCloud has a feature where it can automatically deploy the code you have on a pull request.
-And because that would trigger a new build, second, you can configure Blackfire to *notify* GitHub or Gitlab of your build results so that they show up *on* the pull request itself.
+And because that would trigger a new build, *second*, you can configure Blackfire to *notify* GitHub or Gitlab of your build results so that they show up *on* the pull request itself.
 Pretty awesome.